-We start by engaging BIPOC girls through STEM education.
-Then, we take this support further by offering trainings and workshops that help BIPOC women thrive in their STEM careers.
+Then, we take this support further by offering trainings and workshops that help women thrive in their STEM careers.
 Throughout all of this, participants have access to a network of like-minded women who offer insights and community.

-Providing counter-narratives that shift mainstream perceptions of BIPOC women and girls in STEM and inspire them to become changemakers.
+Providing counter-narratives that shift mainstream perceptions of women and girls in STEM and inspire them to become changemakers.

-Providing counter-narratives that shift mainstream perceptions of BIPOC women and girls in STEM and inspire them to become changemakers.
+Providing counter-narratives that shift mainstream perceptions of women and girls in STEM and inspire them to become changemakers.

-Self-eSTEM started because our founder and team members understand the barriers BIPOC women and girls face in STEM.
+Self-eSTEM started because our founder and team members understand the barriers women and girls face in STEM.

-Read Adamaka’s StorySelf-eSTEM started because our founder and team members understand the barriers BIPOC women and girls face in STEM.
+Read Adamaka’s StorySelf-eSTEM started because our founder and team members understand the barriers women and girls face in STEM.

-Read Adamaka’s StorySelf-eSTEM started because our founder and team members understand the barriers BIPOC women and girls face in STEM.
+Read Adamaka’s StorySelf-eSTEM started because our founder and team members understand the barriers women and girls face in STEM.

 Read Adamaka’s StoryThe new face and culture of STEM starts with the faces that make up our team.